glenninn/billscanner/README.md

 Simply open your browser and visit the heroku instance-name.

 ## Web Client Session
-The web client is a simple HTML/CSS/JS client that allows you to submit an image/pdf file of an invoice, and then to send it to the cloud for analysis and extraction of data.
-After the AI engine extracts the data
+The web client is a simple HTML/CSS/JS client that allows you to submit an invoice image/pdf file to the cloud for analysis and extraction of data.
+The Webserver then returns the extracted data in JSON.

-1.  the results are shown to you, and
+Follow these steps:
-2.  you have the option to download the data in to a JSON file
+1. Click on the `Browse` button to select the invoice image file
-3.
+2. Click on the `Send to Claude` button to begin the analysis and extraction.
+It may take a few seconds for this to complete.
+The results will populate in the `Results` section
+3. If you wish, you can download as a JSON file, the extracted data.
+Simply click on the `Download` button